The JPA and Hibernate second-level cache

 Session, or Persistence Context) already contains the entity, and if it does, the managed entity is returned.

-If the JPA entity is not found in the first level-cache and the second-level cache if this cache is enabled, Hibernate checks the second-level cache.
+If the JPA entity is not found in the first-level cache, Hibernate will check the second-level cache if it’s enabled.

 ResultSet from the entity loading query is transformed into a Java